 - Three (3) full time vacancies in the Health and Human Services Agency, FSP, Outpatient, and Access programs, located in Placerville, Ca,

-- One (1) full time vacancy in the Health and Human Services Agency, Behavioral Health Division located in South Lake Tahoe, CA.
+- Two (2) full time vacancies in the Health and Human Services Agency, Behavioral Health Division located in South Lake Tahoe, CA.

 - Two (2) extra help vacancies in the Health and Human Services Agency, Behavioral Health Division located in South Lake Tahoe, CA. Extra help vacancies are made to maintain adequate coverage of work for short periods of time at frequent intervals, where employment is of a recurrent nature depending on the needs of the Agency; work may be seasonal, on-call, and/or for a limited duration.

 Under general supervision, has responsibility for a psychiatric caseload involving both children and adults; performs psychotherapeutic counseling, including individual, group, family and other approved techniques; and provides outreach, and emergency services and counseling in crisis situations.DISTINGUISHING CHARACTERISTICS:

 is the entry level in this professional mental health series, providing mental health casework and psychotherapeutic support to clients.
 Initially under close supervision, incumbents are assigned more routine client casework and support duties while learning County policies and procedures.
 Incumbents may advance to Mental Health Clinician IB after gaining experience, demonstrating proficiency which meets the qualifications of the higher level class, and obtaining an appropriate license.Mental Health Clinician IB

 is the journey level licensed class of the series, fully competent to perform psychotherapeutic support and effective casework management for assigned clients in both in-patient and out-patient long-term or crisis situations.
 Incumbents are expected to provide required intern supervision for those completing student internships within the County Mental Health Department.Mental Health Clinician II,